-- Pick different places to work.
-Have you thought of researching an international teaching job?

-- If you’re bored of continuously working in your home office, why not take things to a coffee shop or the library or wherever you might be more motivated to get things done.

-16. Stay Focused in 2023

-Identify your priorities to help you spend your time wisely and on the right tasks.

-- Track your efforts to minimize time spent on tasks that don’t contribute to your goals.

-- By staying focused on the task at hand, you will accomplish more, more quickly.

-- Ensure your workspace is organized to help you focus
+Pick different places to work.
+Have you thought of researching an international teaching job? > - If you’re bored with continuously working in your home office, why not take things to a coffee > shop or the library or wherever you might be more motivated to get things done. > 16.
+Stay Focused in 2023 > > Identify your priorities to help you spend your time wisely and on the right tasks. > > - Track your efforts to minimize the time spent on tasks that don’t contribute to your goals. > - By staying focused on the task at hand, you will accomplish more, more quickly. > - Ensure your workspace is organized to help you focus